-In 2013 and 2014, the Sierra Club will promote leaders who take bold action on climate and clean energy, and expose those who still choose toxic money over human health.
+In 2016, the Sierra Club will promote leaders who take bold action on climate and clean energy, and expose those who still choose toxic money over human health.
 Please check back soon for information on races to watch, and an overview of the 2016 election landscape.